-Another 97 words (7 lines of text) are included under the topic Early Shubin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Shubin Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Christoph Schubert, who arrived in Philadelphia in 1734 along with David Schubart.
 Johann Michael Schubert and Johann Michael Schubert both arrived on Philadelphia in 1753.

 Contemporary Notables of the name Shubin (post 1700) +

 - Mikhail Shubin, Russian-born, American distinguished professor at Northeastern University, member of the Russian Academy of Sciences

 - Neil Shubin (b.
 1960), American paleontologist, evolutionary biologist and popular science writer